 Properly implemented, LPM is a discipline that yields efficiently planned and delivered legal services and permits more accurate costing and budgeting.
 However, many law firms still regard LPM primarily as an internal approach to work process management, quality assurance and cost control.
-They resist the idea that LPM can create a powerful bridge to better communication and better relationships with their clients.
+They resist the idea that LPM can create a powerful bridge to better communication and better relationships between the legal department and clients.

 Read the whole article by Pamela H. Woldow of Altman Weil Inc.